HL7/davinci-crd/src/pagecontent/hooks.md

 * Client systems SHALL support running applications that adhere to the SMART on FHIR [public app](http://www.hl7.org/fhir/smart-app-launch#support-for-public-and-confidential-apps) profile
 * Payer systems that wish to receive Hook invocations that contain PHI SHALL demonstrate at time of registration/configuration that their user agreements give them permission to receive such data in a coverage requirement context.
 * Payer systems SHALL use information received solely for coverage determination purposes and shall not retain received over the CRD interfaces for any purpose other than audit
 * Client systems are the final arbiters of what data can be shared with payer systems.
 They MAY filter or withhold any resources or data elements necessary to support their obligations as health data custodians, including legal, policy and patient consent-based restrictions.
-However, clients systems witholding information take on the responsibility of ensuring coverage requirements are met, even if discovery is no longer possible through the interfaces provided by this implementation guide.
+However, client systems withholding information take on the responsibility of ensuring coverage requirements are met, even if discovery is no longer possible through the interfaces provided by this implementation guide.
 * Client systems SHALL ensure that the resource identifiers exposed over the CRD interface are distinct from and have no determinable relationship with any business identifiers associated with those records.
 E.g. the Patient.id element cannot be the same as or contain in some fashion a patient's social security number or medical record number.

 #### Non-PHI Hook Invocation
 Some payers may not have legal permission to view patient-identifiable healthcare information (PHI) for coverage requirements discovery purposes.
 EHR systems SHALL support filtering exposed FHIR resources to be a non-PHI "redacted" view.
 This view SHALL ensure that all resources exposed through the CDS Hooks and SMART on FHIR interfaces are filtered as follows:

-* The Patient resource adhere's to the [STU3 de-identified patient profile](STU3/profile-patient-deident-stu3.html) or [R4 de-identified profile](profile-patient-deident-r4.html), depending on the version supported
+* The Patient resource adheres to the [STU3 de-identified patient profile](STU3/profile-patient-deident-stu3.html) or [R4 de-identified profile](profile-patient-deident-r4.html), depending on the version supported
+* The Coverage resources adhere to the [STU3 de-identified coverage profile](STU3/profile-coverage-deident-stu3.html) or [R4 de-identified profile](profile-coverage-deident-r4.html), depending on the version supported
 * All resource narratives are removed
-* All 'text' and 'display' elements are removed
+* All markdown elements and all string elements that could potentially support free-text (e.g. 'text', 'display', 'comment' and similar elements are removed
 * All extensions other than those explicitly mentioned in the profiles in this implementation guide are removed

 Client systems SHALL determine whether a payer system should receive the PHI or non-PHI version of the CRD interface at the time the payer is configured to have access to their system.

+NOTE: The non-PHI information exchanged is considered "de-identified, but potentially re-identifiable".
+As such, when retaining this information for audit purposes, access to the information SHALL be restricted and itself audited as would access to PHI log information.

 ### Additional Considerations

-1. Practitioners will rely on the information provided by the Coverage Requirements Discovery process to determine if there are any special steps they need to take such as requesting preathorization.
-As a result it's important to them to know definitively whether requirements exist or not.
+1. Practitioners will rely on the information provided by the Coverage Requirements Discovery process to determine if there are any special steps they need to take such as requesting prior authorization.
+As a result, it's important to them to know definitively whether requirements exist or not.
 While potentially noisy, payers SHALL provide a message that says "No coverage requirements for [ABC]" if it is definitively known that there are no requirements for the proposed action or "Unable to determine coverage requirements for [ABC] - please review [XYZ]" some equivalent when processing errors (e.g. unrecognized service code) prevent the payer from determining coverage requirements.

 2. The receipt of coverage requirements (be it "no requirements" or specific requirements/recommendations) has financial implications for both practitioners and payers.
 If a practitioner receives a message of "no requirements" and subsequently has a claim denied because of unmet requirements, it will be necessary for both sides to be able to confirm whether a "no requirements" response was sent and what information was in the hook invocation that led to that request.
 Therefore, in addition to any logging performed for security purposes both clients and servers SHALL retain logs of all CRD-related hook invocations and their responses that can be accessed in the event of a dispute by authorized personnel.
 As well, all `Card.suggestion` elements SHALL populate the `Suggestion.uuid` element to aid in logging.